ashdavies/talks/2024/09/navigation-in-a-multiplatform-world/navigation-in-a-multiplatform-world.md

 ![right](bottom-navigation-bar.png)

-^ Navigation concepts like the rail or bottom bar introduce parallel navigation
+^ UI concepts like the rail or bottom bar introduce parallel navigation

 ^ Horizontal in addition to vertical